gadicc/node-yahoo-finance2/docs/README.md

 ## Error Handling

 The modules rely on external services and *things can go wrong*.
-Therefore, it's important to wrap your use of this library in try..catch statements, e.g.:
+Therefore, it's important to wrap your use of this library in try...catch statements, e.g.:

 ```js